grongierisc/iris-python-article/Article0.md

 os.foo already exists: bar
 ```

-OMG, the `os` module is cached, and the `foo` attribute is not redefined.
+OMG, the `os` module is cached, and the `foo` attribute is not redefined to non existing.

 # Conclusion